 Esther is important in Christianity.
-In the capital of Persia, King Artaxerxes, in the third year of his reign, gave a great feast where the heads of hosts, rulers, and his servants came.
+In the capital of Persia, King Artaxerxes gave a great feast in the third year of his reign, where the heads of hosts, rulers, and servants came.
 He showed them the brilliant wealth of his kingdom and the marvelous glory of his greatness in many days, for one hundred and eighty days.
-When these days were over, the emperor gave to all the people who were in the capital of Susa, from the greatest to the least, a feast that lasted seven days, in the courtyard of the garden of the emperor’s house.
+When these days were over, the emperor gave to all the people in the capital of Susa, from the greatest to the least, a feast that lasted seven days in the courtyard of the garden of the emperor’s house.

-Queen Esther is important because she led the Jews of Persia on a three-day fast and prayed that they would be saved from the massacre that Haman had prepared.
-Her book is not mentioned in the New Testament but in The Old one.
+Queen Esther is important because she led the Jews of Persia on a three-day fast and prayed that they would be saved from the massacre Haman had prepared.
+Her book is not mentioned in the New Testament but in The Old.

-This is a lesson of an orphan girl who through faith in God became the Queen.
+This is a lesson about an orphan girl who became the Queen through faith in God.